lukeshingles/lukeshingles/README.md

 High-performance C++ for large-scale simulation and stochastic modelling.
-Background in astrophysics; focused on parallel computation, numerical methods, and performance-critical systems, with supporting tools for data analysis and visualisation.
+Background in astrophysics; focused on parallel computation, numerical methods, and performance-critical systems, with Python tooling for data analysis and visualisation.